This page is for beginner bloggers who want to start a blog but don’t know what direction to take.

 Everyone fails the first time.
 So don’t be afraid if you’re not a good writer or have nothing to write about.

-The more you read about your industry and get involved, the easier it becomes to put down amazing stories your audience will find helpful.
+The more you read about your industry and get involved in relevant communities, the easier it becomes to put down amazing stories that your audience will find helpful.

 Imagine for a moment…